Amy Lennox: Career

 Lennox played Margot in the original West End cast of Legally Blonde in 2009, for which she also understudied Sheridan Smith in the leading role of Elle Woods.
 In 2012 she played Doralee Rhodes in the UK touring production of 9 to 5.

 In 2011, Lennox performed in the play Decade directed by Rupert Goold for Headlong Theatre, the 12 person cast also included Tobias Menzies.
 Later in 2011, she performed in the world premiere of Soho Cinders, playing the role of Velcro.
 The performance was for a charity gala held at the Queen's Theatre.
 She went on to play the role in the first fully staged production of the show at the Soho Theatre in 2012.

 In 2015, she played Cathy Hiatt in The Last Five Years at Lyric Theatre in Belfast alongside the actor Fra Fee.
 She then played Lauren in the original West End cast of Kinky Boots.
 She was nominated for both the Laurence Olivier Award for Best Actress in a Supporting Role in a Musical at the 2016 Laurence Olivier Awards and the WhatsOnStage Award for Best Supporting Actress in a Musical at the 2016 WhatsOnStage Awards for her performance.

 She played Elly in the David Bowie and Enda Walsh musical Lazarus when it played a limited season at the Kings Cross Theatre from October 2016 to January 2017.
 She was nominated for the WhatsOnStage Award for Best Supporting Actress in a Musical at the 2017 WhatsOnStage Awards.

 In 2018 she played the role of Pocahontas in the new play Ramona Tells Jim also starring Joe Bannister and Ruby Bentall at Bush Theatre in London.

 In January 2019 she joined the cast of Holby City, playing Chloe Godard, a CT surgeon and the daughter of the YAU consultant Ange Godard (Dawn Steele).

 On 21 March 2022, she took over the role of Sally Bowles in Cabaret at the Playhouse Theatre, starring alongside Fra Fee.

 In June 2023, she played the role of Sarah in the new play Spy for Spy also starring Olive Gray at Riverside Studios.

+In September 2026 she costars with Rachel Tucker in the world premiere of the musical version of Thelma & Louise at the Young Vic.